hoskra/spotify-viz/doc/help.md

 - Try removing ```#start``` from the URL.
 - Please try to refresh your browser or try switching to different browser.

+## Known bugs

+- Application is not generating visuals properly when same song is played multiple times.

 ## Haven't found what you were looking for?
 Do you have any suggestions?

 Feel free to email me: fraviz.info@gmail.com .